mobiusklein/mzd.cpp/writeup/writeup.md

 This has to do with how numbers are laid out in memory, and mileage may vary as to whether shuffling always improves compression ratios.
 Also, as a note to some readers, while we use the term "shuffle", *this is not a random operation* analogous to shuffling a deck of cards is supposed to be, but closer in execution to a structured re-arrangement of bytes in multi-byte data types.
+Consider the following array of two numbers:

 ```
 [549.1  552.22]
 ```

-We can view these double-precision floats (64 bits) as contiguous blocks of 8 bytes (8 bits) each These bytes are what a compression algorithm will see when it tries to compact your data.
+We can view these double-precision floats (64 bits) as contiguous blocks of 8 bytes each These bytes are what a compression algorithm will see when it tries to compact your data.
 Byte-shuffling re-arranges your data so that the $i$th byte of each element is stored contiguously:

 ![](byte_shuffle.png)